 Permission overview¶

-A new User does not have permissions for any part of the system, unless they are explicitly given access.
-To get access they need to inherit Roles, typically assigned to the User Group they belong to.
+A new user doesn't have permissions for any part of the system, unless they're explicitly given access.
+To get access they need to inherit roles, typically assigned to the user group they belong to.

 For example, a section/assign

-A Policy with a Limitation will only apply when the condition in the Limitation is fulfilled.
+A policy with a limitation only applies when the condition in the limitation is fulfilled.

 For example, a content/publish

-Limitation on the "Blog Post" content type will allow the User to publish only Blog Posts, and not other content.
+limitation on the "Blog Post" content type allows the user to publish only Blog Posts, and not other content.

 A Section

-It is best practice to avoid assigning Roles to users directly.
-Instead, try to organize your content so that it can be covered with general Roles assigned to User Groups.
+It's best practice to avoid assigning roles to users directly.
+Instead, try to organize your content so that it can be covered with general roles assigned to user groups.

-Using Groups is easier to manage and more secure.
+Using groups is easier to manage and more secure.
 It also improves system performance.
-The more Role assignments and complex Policies you add for a given User, the more complex the search/load queries will be, because they always take permissions into account.
+The more role assignments and complex policies you add for a given user, the more complex the search/load queries are, because they always take permissions into account.

 Permissions for custom controllers¶